palegrass/ELO-Calculation-Test/README.md

 ## Instructions

-First, you should configure the config file to your liking, and note that an output file will be created if one doesn't exist on your configured directory.
+First, you should configure the config and prefab file to your liking, and note that an output file will be created if one doesn't exist on your configured directory.

 ### Config File

+Prefab Filepath - The directory of the prefab you want to use.

+Ask For Confirmation - A boolean that determines whether the console window will do anything besides updating the elo.

+Update Leaderboard - A boolean that determines whether the leaderboard .json file will output anything to the .json output.

+Format Leaderboard - A boolean that determines whether the leader .json file will output anything to the leaderboard message filepath.

+Leaderboard Filepath - The directory of the formatted leaderboard.

+Participants Input File - The directory of the participants input.

+Participants Output File - The directory of the participants output.

+Leaderboard Input File - The directory of the leaderboard input.

+Leaderboard Output File - The directory of the leaderboard output.

+Date - The date to be used in the leaderboard formatting.

+### Participants/Placed Players File(s)

+Elo - This should be pretty self explanatory.

+Discord ID - The player's discord id.
+Note that this field IS required if you want to do anything with the leaderboard files.

+Placement - The player's placement in the participant file and their elo ranking in the placed players file.

+Has Placed - A boolean deciding whether the player has placed or not, will only really need to be edited once since the program will add new players the place for you.

+### Prefab Folder/Files

 Weight - An integer defining the volatility of the elo.

+Ratio - An array of doubles that suggests how many placements will gain elo and how much they gain.

 Standard Deviation - An integer that stores the standard deviation (unsure if this should ever be changed).

 Average Elo - A double that stores the average elo (unsure if this should ever be changed).

-Mega - A boolean defining whether the game is a mega THC or not.

-Ask for confirmation - A boolean that determines whether the console window will do anything besides updating the elo.

-Input file - The directory of the participants input

-Output file - The directory of the participants output

-### Participants File

-Elo - This should be pretty self explanatory.

-ID - Not really required, but I'd assume it'd be useful to put a Discord UUID here or something like that.

-Placement - The player's placement.

-Has Placed - A boolean deciding whether the player has placed or not, will only really need to be edited once since the program will add new players the place for you.

 ## Notes